ckc2007/React-Porfolio/README.md

 ![MIT license](https://img.shields.io/badge/license-MIT-blue.svg)

-A React portfolio to showcase my coding and creative work.
+A React portfolio showcasing my coding and creative work.

 ## Description

-- This online resume was built using React, and contains links to my work. .
+- This online resume was built using React, and contains links to my work.
-- Find links to my deployed applications, music, and photography work.
+- Find links to my deployed applications, music, and photography.
-- Find all of my work in one place and reach out!
+- Use the built in contact form to reach out!
 - The developer was able to implement React in creating this application, learned to define components and to integrate a contact form.

 ## Table Of Contents